HWal/Water_meter_reader/README.md

 * A water meter
 * An ESP32 cam webcam

-The camera is cheap, and can be found on Ebay
+The camera is cheap, and can be found on Ebay.

 Note: Testing at this stage is done with a mobile phone camera.